Ezekiel 12:1-14:11 ~ Hebrews 7:1-17 ~ Psalm 105:37-45 ~ Proverbs 27:3

 Psalms - Psalm 105 wraps up the book of Exodus Cliff Notes version today, with a great closing verse 45 - "All this happened so they would follow his principles and obey his laws.
 Praise the LORD!"
 Indeed, praise the Lord!

 Proverbs - Proverbs 27:3 teaches us today: "A stone is heavy and sand is weighty, but the resentment caused by a fool is even heavier."
 This is a great reminder that carrying resentment in our hearts is a heavy burden we don't need to bear!
 Are there any burdens in your heart today that you will let Jesus take from you?
 Will you reach out to Jesus and let Him heal your burden?

-Worship God: This beautiful image directly above reminded me of the Jars of Clay song "I Need You."
-Can you imagine yourself reaching out to Jesus like this woman?
+Worship Video: Proverbs today reminded me of the Jars of Clay song "I Need You."
 Can you sing right now to Jesus "I Need You?"

 Do you need God?
 Click here to get your need fulfilled!

 Please join us in memorizing and meditating on a verse of Scripture today: "Stone is heavy and sand a burden, but a fool’s provocation is heavier than both."
 Proverbs 27:3 (NIV)

 Prayer Point: Pray that you will not engage with a fool's provocations.
 Pray that you yourself are never a fool provoking others.
 Pray that you would not be a burden to others, but a blessing.